avarga24/datamgmtguide_READDI-AC/docs/cddvault.md

     + **Batch Link**: allows linking Batch records to other entities stored in the same or across separate CDD Vaults (if the Link Across Vaults feature is enabled for your CDD Account).
     + **File**: file attachments of any file type and size.
 Image previews will be generated for JPG, GIF, BMP, PNG, TIFF and PDF formats.
 All other files will be available for download to view with their native software.

-+ **Calculated Readout Definition:** Useful when you need to derive averages or other statistical measures from raw data, or when initial values like EC50 are not available.
++ **Calculated Readout Definition:** Useful when you need to derive averages or other statistical measures from existing Readouts in the protocol, like ‘Average % Inhibition’ either within or across runs.

-+ **Dose-Response Calculation:** Employed for analyzing data across a range of concentrations or doses to determine the effect curve, typically using the Hill equation.
++ **Dose-Response Calculation:** Employed for analyzing data that is uploaded as individual x- and y-axis datapoints with a range of concentrations or doses to determine values like IC50, IC90 or CC50, typically using the Hill equation.

 [CDD Vault Readouts Knowledge Base link](https://support.collaborativedrug.com/hc/en-us/articles/214357903-Glossary-of-common-terms#readout_definition) (readouts)

 ### Understanding Conditions
-In addition to the three options, a readout can be assigned as a condition.
-Indicating that a readout is a condition is a way to categorize and analyze data based on specific variables, much like filters.
-Let's say you're running drug tests on cells from different species and using various cell lines to compare how different conditions affect the results.
-Each test is tagged with these conditions, like the species and cell line used.
+CDD Vault allows researchers to manage varying experimental conditions within a single assay protocol, such as cell line, expression type, and species.
+Instead of creating multiple protocols for each variation, a single protocol can be used to handle different conditions simultaneously.
+This approach enables the averaging and calculation of results based on these conditions.
+When a protocol readout definition is designated as a condition, it categorizes related results for calculated readout definitions within that protocol, enhancing data organization and analysis efficiency.

-When you want to analyze the data, CDD Vault can calculate results, such as the average effect of the drug or the drug concentration needed to achieve a certain effect (e.g., IC50), for each unique set of conditions.
-For example, you might get separate averages or IC50 values for each species and each cell line.
+When you want to analyze the data, CDD Vault can calculate results for each unique set of conditions.
+For example, conditions allow the user to calculate the Average % Inhibition or EC50 for a specific cell line or drug concentration.

 Moreover, if you have multiple conditions, CDD Vault will analyze every possible combination.
 So, if you're looking at two species (e.g.,  mice and rats) and two cell lines (e.g.,  HK-2 and MKt-1), the Vault will give you results for each pairing:
 + mice with HK-2,